sildater/thegluenote/README.md

 ## Installation

-clone the repository and make sure you have some dependencies installed (easiest via the `requirements.txt`, except for pytorch which needs to fit your machine):
+clone the repository and make sure you have the dependencies installed (easiest via the `requirements.txt`, except for pytorch which needs to fit your machine):
 - pytorch
 - pytorch-lightning
 - wandb